 Critics argue that ICER also could have assessed value from a societal and generational perspective, thus valuing cures for future patients.
 The framework also could have endorsed more dynamic health economic methods that accurately look at costs versus benefits over long periods of time, factoring in the recurring benefit to society in a drug’s post-patent period.
 In addition, perhaps ICER could have considered value as a separate entity from affordability, not letting budget impact get in the way of fairly assessing a therapy’s value.

 Whether or not any of these criticisms make it into the final report, and whether or not the critics will be happy with ICER’s final framework, this international collaboration is an important step in taking the conversation about how to value curative therapies into a new phase.
 ICER has the benefit of not being a government agency or regulatory body mired in bureaucracy, making it easier to be the first to do this.
 ICER is arguably growing in influence, and it is likely that this framework will influence other payers.
 The debate on how payers should value cures may have just begun with this international collaboration, but it has already become very interesting.

 About The Author:

-Yulia Privolnev is a manager on the Global Market Access Insights team at Decision Resources Group (DRG).
+Yulia Privolnev is a manager on the Global Market Access Insights team at DRG.
 She is responsible for monitoring, analyzing, and reporting on global market access through the production of DRG’s Global Market Access Solution (GMAS) and Access & Reimbursement products.
-Privolnev’s specific focus is on all aspects of market access in Western and Eastern Europe, as well as international reference pricing (IRP) and managed entry agreements (MEAs) on a global scale.
-She holds a bachelor’s degree from the University of Toronto and a master’s degree from the London School of Economics.
+Privolnev’s specific focus is on all aspects of market access in Western and Eastern Europe, as well as international reference pricing and managed-entry agreements on a global scale.
+She earned a bachelor’s degree from the University of Toronto and a master’s degree from the London School of Economics.